Email Journal Migration

 Faced with these challenges and a small time-window in which to prepare its data in readiness for a takeover, Essential Computing, experts in email archive migration, were invited to establish the optimum solution.

-This is how they went about it:
+This is how the company went about preserving their email archives:

-Step 1 – Agree on a Neutral Format Archive: It was determined that PST files would make a good interim file format that could easily be ingested by any archive or email storage system such as Exchange or Office 365.
+Step 1 – Agree on a Neutral Format Archive: It was determined that PST files would make a good interim file format that could easily be ingested by any archive or email storage system such as Office 365.
 Moreover, if the PSTs were organised according to individual users, the relevant PSTs could be quickly identified and readily ingested into an eDiscovery platform in the event of an investigation request.

 Step 3 – Extract Individual Journal Archives for all Users: As with most email archives, the journal archive in EAS comprised one archived ‘mailbox’ containing millions of single-instanced emails.
 Each email was stored alongside a list of all the individual addressees that appeared in the original message header.
 This included the FROM, TO, and CC addressees as well as anyone included the BCC field or whose address was part of a distribution list at the time the email was sent.